chuyuanliu/heptools/docs/guide/optional/config_parser.rst

 ``<extend>``
 ------------

-This tag will try to extend the existing value of the same key by the current value, in a way given by the pseudo code:
+This tag will try to extend the existing value of the same key by the value, in a way given by the pseudo code:

 .. code-block:: python